 KENSAL GREEN - Kensal Green Cemetery

-Kensal Green cemetery is London's oldest public burial ground and has an eclectic mix of architectural styles across its 79 acre site.
+Kensal Green cemetery is London's oldest public burial ground and has an eclectic mix of architectural styles across its 79 acre site with quite a few overgrown areas.
 The cemetery was established by Act of Parliament which had its final reading in July 1832, during a cholera epidemic.
 The famous buried in Kensal Green include writers Anthony Trollope and William Makepeace Thackeray; Oscar Wilde's mother; engineer Isambard Kingdom Brunel, Charles Babbage and Niagara Falls tightrope walker Blondin.

 BRENTFORD - St Lawrences Church